Charco Azul and Cuevas Arenales

 In late 2014, this local “secret” started getting a lot of social media interest, and some television coverage.
 The photos were so cool looking, of course we had to check it out!
 I will tell you, the photos do not do it justice.
 You really have to see it in person.
 This area is other worldly looking.

-Sometimes called Charco los Murielogos de las Cuevas Arenales (loosely translated as Pool of the Bats at Sand Caves), this area has cave-like rock formations, a Charco Azul (or blue-water “swimming hole”), and a blue-water river area.
+Sometimes called Charco los Murielogos de las Cuevas Arenales (loosely translated as Pool of the Bats at Sand Caves), this area has serpentine rock formations, a Charco Azul (or blue-water “swimming hole”), and a blue-water river area and as you explore down river, caves!

 Charco Azul and Cuevas Arenales

-After you park your car, you walk past the water company pumping station to the end of the road.
+After you park your car, you walk down past the water company pumping station, go to the left to the end of the road.
 Continue to the the end of the trail that leads you right into the ankle-deep river, then continue upriver (to the right) for just a few minutes more.
 You see the pool and the rocks.

-The Charco Azul is a deep swimming area just under the “caves”.
+The Charco Azul is a deep swimming area just under the curving rocks.
 People jump from all heights into this pool.
-The river winds itself through the “Caves” (really this is just really tall rock formations, eroded by the river and rain over millions of years).
+The river winds itself through the really tall rock formations, which have been eroded by the river and rain over millions of years.
 I think swimming through the rock channel was one of the coolest parts — just lazily floating along, and gazing at the unusual and beautiful rock formations.
 Water trickles down through the rock even in dry weather, and you can see loads of “flowstones” forming on the walls.

 This area is really more like overhangs (open on one side).
 We walked through them, though doing this requires good footing (and good footwear) and a little climbing skills.